 Many nations and communities are struggling to meet growing food and water demands in the face of climate change, urbanization, and conflict globally.
-The ACWFS is an interdisciplinary institute at the Vrije Universiteit Amsterdam (VU) which conducts research in collaboration with societal stakeholders and end-users in order to enhance food & nutrition security by identifying policies and strategies that are economically, socially and environmentally sustainable, and increase the quality of life.
+The ACWFS is an interdisciplinary institute at the Vrije Universiteit Amsterdam (VU) which conducts research in collaboration with societal stakeholders and end-users in order to enhance food & nutrition security by identifying policies and strategies that are economically, socially and environmentally sustainable, responsible, and that increase the quality of life.

-The Centre strongly endorses the view that food and nutrition security is part of a complex system of factors, including economic, agro-ecological, technological, health and cultural aspects.
-Hence, the Centre’s approach is to take an interdisciplinary approach while maintaining transparency and tractability of assumptions, models and scenarios.
+One of our fundamental views is that food and nutrition security is part of a complex system of factors, including economic, agro-ecological, technological, health and cultural aspects.
+This is why we strive to be as interdisciplinary as possible while maintaining transparency and tractability of assumptions, models and scenarios.

-A second objective is to ensure that research is demand-driven, starting from real-world problems.
-Here, the Centre endorses transdisciplinary approaches as well as capacity building as important components of research projects.
-Co-creation of knowledge with relevant stakeholders and actors is a key component of this venture by seeking partnerships with international and Dutch knowledge institutes.
+Finally, we strive to ensure that research is demand-driven, starting from real-world problems.
+Here, we endorse transdisciplinary approaches and capacity building as important components of research projects.
+Co-creation of expertise with relevant stakeholders and actors is a key component of this venture by seeking partnerships with international and Dutch knowledge institutes.